BryanSJamesDev/BryanSJamesDev/README.md

 I build systems that are supposed to break, and then I go verify whether they actually do.
 Most of my projects follow the same shape: build the naive version, build the guarded version, run a controlled experiment, and report the real numbers, not the ones that sound good in a pitch.

-I've worked across the stack — Python, TypeScript, Java, SQL, Go, Rust — but the thread through all of it is the same: catch problems before they become someone else's problem.
+I've worked across the stack (Python, TypeScript, Java, SQL, Go, Rust), but the thread through all of it is the same: catch problems before they become someone else's problem.

 ---